 What is Index Bloat?

-Index bloat occurs when search engines index too many low-quality, duplicate, or irrelevant pages on a website, diluting crawl budget and weakening the site's overall ranking potential.
+Index bloat occurs when search engines index too many low-quality, duplicate, or irrelevant pages on a website, diluting crawl budget and weakening the.

 What is Index Bloat?